Sanglorian/orcus/Orcus Rulebook - current.md

 ## Focuses

 Most arcane, divine and natural powers, and some martial powers, have the Focus tag, meaning that they benefit from a magic focus if you use one while you use the power.
 Each power can only benefit from one magic focus at most.

+You get no benefit from using a focus unless you are proficient with it.

 **Arcane Focus:** An arcane focus is a special item – typically an orb, rod, staff, wand or book, although a crystal or a pouch of spell components would also be thematically appropriate – designed to channel the power of arcane spells.